 I recently received funding from the NASA Cryospheric Sciences program to investigate the spatial and temporal scales over which critical changes in glacier dynamics occur at two well studied glaciers with robust observational datasets: Columbia Glacier in Alaska and Helheim Glacier in SE Greenland.
 These glaciers have recently undergone a period of rapid dynamic change followed by a relatively stable quiescent period.
 Although the multi-year changes in behavior at these glaciers have been well documented, the spatial and temporal scales over which rapid dynamic changes are initiated have not been investigated.
 In collaboration with colleagues at the USGS in Alaska, I plan to leverage a suite of remotely sensed datasets to quantify sub-annual changes in the force balance of the two study glaciers.
 The relative influence of external triggering mechanisms and internal controls of force balance variations will be assessed by comparing the force balance timeseries with nearly contemporaneous environmental forcing data and by simulating the observed changes using a numerical ice flow model that I developed as part of my dissertation (see below).

 In order to develop a better understanding of recent mass loss from the Greenland Ice Sheet, I constructed time series of ice discharge change for 178 marine-terminating outlet glaciers from 2000-2012 with help from my colleagues at The Ohio State University.
 These discharge time series were then compiled to create a record of ice sheet discharge change.
 A time series of annual surface mass balance change was obtained from the Regional Atmospheric Climate Model for the Greenland Ice Sheet (RACMO/GR).
 The surface mass balance and discharge time series were combined to create record of ice sheet mass change since 2000.
 We found that changes in ice sheet discharge were driven by increased discharge from a small number of large and fast-flowing outlet glaciers (50% of cumulative discharge change from 4 glaciers).
 Despite the observed increase in ice sheet discharge from ~462 Gt/yr in 2000 to ~547 Gt/yr in 2012, ice sheet mass loss since 2000 was primarily due to increased meltwater runoff.
-The discharge data used for the published analysis (article) can be found here.
+Links to the discharge data used for the published analysis (article) can be found under the Research tab.

 I have also developed a depth-integrated, width-averaged numerical ice flow model that can be used to efficiently model ice flow for the channelized tidewater glaciers draining much of the Greenland Ice Sheet.
 As part of my dissertation research projects, I used the model to examine the influence of uncertainty in glacier shape (article), ice rheology and basal sliding parameterizations (article) on predictions of future glacier change.
 I found that if a glacier is initially grounded across a basal over-deepening, relatively small variations in outlet width will control both the magnitude and timing of grounding line retreat into the over-deepening following a reduction in resistive stress at the terminus.
 Additionally, changes in the maximum over-deepening depth within the uncertainty of current ice-penetrating radar observations can result in glaciers switching from stable (i.e., ice remains grounded on a marine shoal) to unstable (i.e., rapid retreat into the over-deepening) behavior.
 My numerical modeling simulations also indicate that a non-unique combination of ice rheology and basal sliding parameterizations can be used to reproduce similar steady-state thickness and speed profiles but that following the onset of a reduction in resistive stress, the dynamic behavior of a simulated glacier will vary with the parameter choice.
 Based on these results, I suggest that prognostic ice flow models are either accompanied by sensitivity studies that investigate the influence of geometry and parameter uncertainty on predictions of dynamic behavior or that these models are not used as precise predictors of future glacier change.
 The model that I developed to perform my sensitivity studies is open access (download model demo).
 The model is set-up to run a demonstration and is accompanied by a user guide that explains the model basics, the demonstration, and how to modify the model for application to real glacier systems.
 A more complex version of the model can also be obtained via email correspondence (firstname.lastname@example.org).